‘A Horrible Situation’: Housing Advocates Say Virginia Policy Leaves People In Hotels At Risk Of Homelessness

 "Nobody in 2012 foresaw the disaster that we’re dealing with now," he said, referring to the pandemic.
 "That gives a different lens to all of these various different issues."

-Other states have stronger protections for people living in hotels, which have shielded them from evictions amid the pandemic.
+Other states have stronger protections for people living in hotels, shielding them from evictions amid the pandemic.
 California, for example, recognizes a hotel resident as a tenant after 30 consecutive days of occupancy.

 Pam Kestner, deputy director of housing for the Virginia Department of Housing and Community Development, said she’s aware of concerns about the 90-day policy.
 In an interview, she said she’s willing to meet with housing advocates to discuss it further.